B2B Channel Partnerships in a Nutshell

 2.)
 Define The Line Between Appropriate and Invasive Communication

-Sometimes realizing you’re being a nuances rather a reliable and/or actively involved channel partner is hard to differentiate.
+Sometimes realizing you’re being a nuance rather a reliable and/or actively involved channel partner is hard to differentiate.

 But, you have a mouthwatering incentive program that you know can completely transform your channel partner’s motivation to accelerate sales and productivity.
 However, limiting your messaging to an email or phone call twice a week without a reply can be extremely frustrating.
 Or perhaps you unintentionally ignore your channel partners who are attempting to reach you with the same vigor.